suardi26/Java-Basic/String Builder/README.md

 - <samp>When the String Value is immutable, it is different from the String Builder and String Buffer whose value can be changed (mutable).</samp>

-- <samp>String Buffer and String Builder are classes that are used to create string objects so that their values can be modified. but the difference</samp>
+- <samp>String Buffer and String Builder are classes that are used to create string objects so that their values can be modified.</samp>

-  <samp>is that String Buffer is synchronized so it is thread safe, while String Builder is not synchronized, but String Buffer is slower than String Builder.</samp>
+  <samp>but the difference is that String Buffer is synchronized so it is thread safe, while String Builder is</samp>

+  <samp>not synchronized, but String Buffer is slower than String Builder. </samp>

 - <samp>Some of the methods in StringBuilder :</samp>